Updated: April 2026

 Optional but smart

-Smoking restrictions, BBQ rules tied to fire code or the condo declaration, and lawn care responsibilities for houses with yards are all worth including when they apply.
-A clause requiring the tenant to notify the landlord promptly of maintenance issues is reasonable and enforceable.
+Smoking restrictions belong here because the RTA itself does not regulate smoking; without a clear lease term, the landlord has no enforcement tool.
+BBQ rules tied to fire code or the condo declaration belong here because tying the restriction to a specific source gives it the legal anchor it needs.
+Lawn care responsibilities for houses with yards belong here when the tenant has exclusive yard access, since Section 20 governs the unit itself but the LTB has consistently allowed this kind of property-specific arrangement for outdoor maintenance.
+A clause requiring the tenant to notify the landlord promptly of maintenance issues is reasonable, enforceable, and protects both sides.
 For condos, incorporating the corporation’s declaration and by-laws by reference is both smart and legally sound.
 Specifying a preferred method of rent payment is also practical, though landlords cannot make post-dated cheques mandatory.

 Avoid completely

-Damage deposits, no-pet clauses, guest restrictions, late payment fees, early termination penalties, and any clause that shifts mandatory maintenance obligations to the tenant.
-These fail at the LTB without exception.
+Some Ontario lease clauses fail at the LTB without exception: damage deposits, no-pet clauses, guest restrictions, late payment fees, early termination penalties, and any clause that shifts mandatory maintenance obligations to the tenant.
 Including them wastes space, creates false expectations, and costs credibility at a hearing when the LTB member sees a lease built on unenforceable language.
 If you’re unsure whether a clause crosses the line, the detailed breakdown is in our article on illegal lease clauses in Ontario.
+For landlord and tenant rights more broadly, see our guide on tenant rights and landlord obligations in Ontario.

 What Ontario Lease Clauses Actually Hold Up at the LTB?